Spikesez/RxJoystick/readme.md

 I/O pins.
 You will need a receiver that's compatible with and bound to your transmitter.
 Run the individual channel outputs from the receiver to any of the interrupt pins on the teensy, and connect the 5v and ground pins from the teensy to the 5v and ground rails on the receiver.
 Set the USB Type in the arduino ide to any joystick type, and flash your sketch.
-Your computer should then recognize the controller.
+Your computer should then recognize the transmitter.
 No drivers are required.

 This was tested with a dx6i and lemon-rx 6 channel receiver but should work with any receiver that outputs a PWM signal.